vipra-uwf/vipra-1.0/VIPRA_Behaviors/README.md

   </summary>

 ```
-A Random 10-20% of pedestrians is a typeA.
+A typeA will
+  @stop after a random 5-10 seconds from the !example event
+  for a random 10-20 seconds.
 ```

 The exact percentage will be a random integer value between 10 and 20.